-Each team must have one team member identified as the team supervisor.
+Each team must have one team supervisor.
 The team supervisor is the main contact person for the officials during the registration process and the competition.

 3.1.5 Number of teams

 A university can register several teams.
 Teams which are formed with members from two or more schools/universities are treated as a single team.